 Tutorials are usually 2-4 students with a tutor.
 Class sizes may vary depending on the options you choose.
-There would usually be around 8-12 students though classes for some of the more popular papers may be larger.
-Lectures may be up to 100 students.
+There would usually be around 8-15 students though classes for some of the more popular papers may be larger.
+Lectures may be up to 120 students.

-Most tutorials are delivered by experts in their field.
-Many are world-leading experts with years of experience in teaching and research.
+Most tutorials are delivered by experts in their field, who have years of experience in teaching and research.
 Some teaching may also be delivered by postdoctoral researchers or postgraduate students who are studying at doctoral level.